phwl/elec3607-lab/labs/lab3-si5351/README.md

 #### Question 2 - I2C Transaction (30%)

-Use the userspace i2c driver (i2cread) described below to read register 0.
+Modify the userspace i2c driver (i2cread) described below to read register 0xb1.
 Execute the program and capture the activity of the SCL and SDA pins on an oscilloscope.
 Make a printout of the oscilloscope display and annotate all parts of the i2c transaction (start, data, r/w, ack, etc).
 What is the period of the entire transaction?

 First, ensure you have the latest version of the lab notes.
 The easiest way to do this is to do a ```git pull``` from the ```elec3607-lab``` directory on your RPi as below
 (your output might be different).